- Keep plants in a sheltered, cool location preferably in light shade to await planting.

 Removing grass prior to planting:

-The grass around the planting area can be spot sprayed with a systemic herbicide.
+The grass around the planting area can be spot sprayed with an herbicide, most typically Glyphosate (e.g. Roundup).
 It can take about 3 weeks for the herbicide to take effect.
-[Please note that recent research has shown that some herbicides can have a detrimental effect on wildlife and on the health of the person carrying out the spraying.]
 Individual areas treated are normally about 30 cm (12”) in diameter but should not be larger than 45 cm (18”).
 Normally some 3 to 5 plugs are planted into each herbicided area.

 The grass immediately around the planting area can be removed with a scuttion (an auger like tool) which cuts off and removes grass and topsoil to a diameter of 15 cm (6″).
 Alternatively a spade can be used to turn over a sod of grass and the seedlings can then be planted into the exposed earth.
 In each cleared area between 1 and 4 plugs are planted, depending on planned planting density and size of full grown flower.